The minimum age to start training at Chelmsford Shotokan Karate Club is 4 years old. There is no upper age limit.

 It is important to understand that Karate is more than simply learning "techniques", but a martial art which aims at the perfection of character through dedicated training of the mind and the body.
 A good technical standard can only be attained through hard work.

-Photo: Dot Naylor (front left) being taught by Sensei Enoeda (right) in one of her first lessons
+Photo: Dot Naylor (front right) being taught by Sensei Keinosuke Enoeda (left) in one of her first lessons

 The Club began initially at the YMCA, then later moved to Dovedale Sports Centre where it has remained.
 Their passion, dedication to technical excellence and hard work ensured that Chelmsford Karate Club was firmly on the map.